eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 ## Conclusion

-I'd like to invite anyone who is working on a Rust integration project to give `cbindgen` a try, and please file issues for any bugs or difficulties you run into.
+I'd like to invite anyone who is working on a Rust integration project to give `cbindgen` a try, and please file [issues](https://github.com/eqrion/cbindgen/issues) for any bugs or difficulties you run into.

-I'd love to make `cbindgen` as robust and battle tested as possible, so I appreciate every issue.
+I'd love to make `cbindgen` as robust and battle-tested as possible, so I appreciate all feedback.

 If you're interested in contributing, feel free to comment on any issue and I will provide guidance to the best of my ability.